Vangmay/hephAIstus/readme.md

-# HephAIstos 🔥
+# HephAIstus 🔥

-**HephAIstos** is an autonomous coding assistant powered by ReAct (Reasoning and Acting) methodology.
-Named after the Greek god of fire and forge, HephAIstos helps you build, modify, and manage code projects through natural language conversations.
+**HephAIstus** is an autonomous coding assistant powered by ReAct (Reasoning and Acting) methodology.
+Named after the Greek god of fire and forge, HephAIstus helps you build, modify, and manage code projects through natural language conversations.

 ## Demo